-- 1. Conducting clinical trials required to gain marketing approval for the Cell PouchTM System in countries that have a significant market opportunity.
+Conducting clinical trials required to gain marketing approval for the Cell PouchTM System in countries that have a significant market opportunity.
 Our first product is being developed for the treatment of insulin-dependent diabetes.
-Our first clinical trial, designed to demonstrate the proof of concept of the Cell PouchTM and therapeutic cells, was initiated in Canada and is ongoing.
-The treatment consists of our proprietary Cell PouchTM transplanted with human donor islets, protected using the standard of care antirejection drug regimen, for subjects with insulin-dependent diabetes with hypoglycemia unawareness. - The Company also has a long-term goal of the treatment of diabetes using the Cell PouchTM transplanted with locally immune protected cells from an unlimited source of cells such as glucose-responsive stem cell derived cells or xenogeneic cells and has work ongoing in these areas; - 2.
-Conducting pre-clinical research programs in other therapeutic indications for our platform Cell PouchTM technology including: hemophilia, thyroid disease, and other chronic diseases that require a hormone, protein or other factor which is missing or in short supply in the body; - 3.
-Development of various sources of therapeutic cells for transplantation within our Cell PouchTM, including, depending on the clinical application, autologous cells, allogeneic cells such as donor cells or glucose responsive stem cell derived cells that could be used to treat large numbers of patients as well as xenogeneic cells; - 4.
-Identification and development of complementary technologies which may improve the safety and efficacy of cells within the Cell Pouch[TM], including local immune protection technologies such as microencapsulation; - 5.
-Manufacturing and supply of the Cell PouchTM and the processing and supply of therapeutic cells; - 6.
-Generation and/or licensing of intellectual property; and, - 7.
+Our first clinical assessment, designed to demonstrate the safety of the Cell PouchTM and therapeutic cells in humans, was initiated in Canada.
+We have also been cleared by FDA and the institutional review board ("IRB") to begin a new Phase I/II clinical study in the United States at the University of Chicago.
+For these studies the treatment consists of our proprietary Cell PouchTM transplanted with human donor islets, protected using a standard of care antirejection drug regimen, for subjects with insulin-dependent diabetes with hypoglycemia unawareness.

+The Company is also developing a treatment that we believe could benefit the broader diabetes population using the Cell PouchTM transplanted with locally immune protected cells from an unlimited source of cells such as glucose-responsive stem cell derived cells or xenogeneic cells.
+The Company also has work ongoing in the following areas;

+- 1. Conducting pre-clinical research programs in other therapeutic indications for our platform Cell PouchTM technology including: hemophilia, thyroid disease, and other chronic diseases that require a hormone, protein or other factor which is missing or in short supply in the body; - 2.
+Development of various sources of therapeutic cells for transplantation within our Cell Pouch[TM], including, depending on the clinical application, autologous cells, allogeneic cells such as donor cells or glucose responsive stem cell derived cells that could be used to treat large numbers of patients as well as xenogeneic cells; - 3.
+Identification and development of complementary technologies which may improve the safety and efficacy of cells within the Cell PouchTM, including local immune protection technologies such as microencapsulation; - 4.
+Manufacturing and supply of the Cell PouchTM and the processing and supply of therapeutic cells; - 5.
+Generation and/or licensing of intellectual property; and, - 6.
 Establishing partnerships with medical device and/or pharmaceutical companies for the development of our products.